nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-start-series/bootstrap-your-case-management-project.md

     comment: 'Will need to be reviewed again when Web UI 1.0 is mainstream'
     date: '2016-02-01'
     status: ok
+notes: >-
+    Documentation page used by the Marketing team.
+Check with Marketing before deleting or moving.
 labels:
     - lts2016-ok
     - bootstrap